jluk/ACC-Documentation/How-to/acc-use-console-window.md

 This document explains how to use the Azure Cloud Console window.

 ## Copy Paste
-* Ctrl-C and Ctrl-V to copy paste
+* Cmd-C and Cmd-V to copy paste on Mac
 * Right-click to select copy or paste

 ## Adjusting window size